 Blood tests are done on relatives of people with the disorder because they also may have sickle cell disease or trait.
 Discovering the trait in people may be important for family planning, to determine their risk of having a child with sickle cell disease.

+Stem cell transplantation Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
+(See also Overview of... read more may cure sickle cell disease.
 Bone marrow or stem cells from a family member or other donor who does not have the sickle cell gene may be transplanted in a person with the disease.
 Although such transplantation may be curative, it is risky and so it is not often done.
 Recipients must take drugs that suppress the immune system for the rest of their life.